Privacy policy

 If Business Academy Copenhagen receives a request from law enforcement authorities for the release of data, we are obligated to comply.

 Business Academy Copenhagen and IBA Kolding collaborate on the delivery of several academy-level courses.
-To facilitate this collaboration, data about enrolled course participants is regularly exchanged between Business Academy Copenhagen and IBA Kolding.
+To facilitate this collaboration, data about enrolled course participants is regularly exchanged between Cphbusiness and IBA Kolding.
 This data exchange is encrypted.

 Business Academy Copenhagen also sends grade statistics to IBA Kolding for the purpose of statistical analysis.
 These are not personal-level data.